The Mori-Zwanzig formulation of deep learning: Introduction

-In the context of deep learning, the MZ formalism can be used to reduce the total number of degrees of freedom of the neural network, e.g., by reducing the number of neurons per layer (using projection operators), or by transforming deep networks into shallows networks, e.g., using some approximation of the MZ memory operator\footnote{As is well known, the approximation properties of neural networks usually improve as the size of the network, and therefore the number of weights and biases (i.e., the degrees of freedom) increases.}.
+In the context of deep learning, the MZ formalism can be used to reduce the total number of degrees of freedom of the neural network, e.g., by reducing the number of neurons per layer (using projection operators), or by transforming deep networks into shallows networks, e.g., by approximating the MZ memory operator.
 Computing the solution of the MZ equation for deep learning is not an easy task.
 One of the main challenges is the approximation of the memory term and the fluctuation (noise) term, which encode the interaction between the so-called orthogonal dynamics and the dynamics of the quantity of interest.
 In the context of neural networks, the orthogonal dynamics is essentially a discrete high-dimensional flow governed by a difference equation that is hard to solve.
 Despite these difficulties, the MZ equation of deep learning is formally exact, and can be used as a starting point to build useful approximations and parameterizations that target the output function directly.
 Moreover, it provides a new framework to study deep-learning via operator theoretic approaches.
 For example, the analysis of the memory term in the MZ formulation may shed light on the behaviour of recent neural network architectures such as the long short-term memory (LSTM) network \cite{sherstinsky2020fundamentals,harlim2021machine}.